 She has many years’ experience as a clinical research nursing sister, working in industry for a major pharmaceutical company and also within the NHS.
 Mary has also worked as a research assistant on projects as diverse as magnetic resonance scanning and haematology.

 She joins West Anglia CLRN from the primary care setting where she worked as a clinical researcher and auditor, further increasing her understanding of chronic disease management and care pathways.
-Alongside her career in the medical world Mary has played an important active role as a company director responsible for client liaison, marketing and business management for her internationally-recognised photographer husband.
-Outside of work Mary enjoys family life, travel and painting.
-She occasionally exhibits and sells her work.

 Previously in her work career Anna was for several years an NHS Research and Development Manager working for an acute trust.
-Anna will share her time across the trusts and will be supporting the Speciality Groups Ophthalmology, Surgery, Genetics and Infectious Diseases & Microbiology.

 Anna Sidders is a Research Facilitator based at Addenbrooke’s Hospital.
 Anna gained a BSc in Medical Microbiology from the University of Surrey and worked for a microbiology laboratory in London where she became interested in clinical research whilst working on a global antibiotic resistance surveillance study.